Can Erectile Dysfunction (ED) Be Reversed?

 Medication Options

-The most universally accepted form of treatment for ED is medication through the use of phosphodiesterase type 5 inhibitors.
-These medications, which include commonly recognized names like Viagra (sildenafil), Cialis (tadalafil), and Levitra (vardenafil), are often the first lines of treatment prescribed to patients by their health practitioners.
+The most common treatment for ED is medications with phosphodiesterase type 5 inhibitors.
+Such medications, including medicines known by generic names such as Viagra (sildenafil), Cialis (tadalafil), and Levitra (vardenafil), are often the first drugs a patient is prescribed by their health care provider.

-PDE5 inhibitors improve the blood flow to the penis, thus allowing one to get and maintain an erection.
-This is done via blocking the enzyme responsible for the degradation of a substance called cyclic guanosine monophosphate, on which smooth muscle relaxation and increased blood flow depend.
+PDE5 inhibitors increase the flow of blood to the penis, which makes it easier to induce and sustain an erection.
+This is achieved by inhibiting the enzyme that degrades a substance called cyclic guanosine monophosphate, upon which relaxing muscles and boosting blood flow depend.

 Lifestyle Changes

-Reduction in Alcohol Consumption: Excessive consumption leads to long-term dysfunction.
-This, however, is thought to be harmless in small amounts and is even better if reduced or eliminated altogether to achieve good sexual performance.
+Abstinence from Alcohol: Excessive drinking engenders chronic dysfunction.
+This, however, is considered harmless in small quantities, and better if down-regulated or ruled out completely to ensure good sexual performance.

 Medical Interventions

-Penile Implants: For men who would want a more permanent solution, penile implants are available.
-This surgical procedure involves placing a device inside the penis that one inflates or otherwise manipulates to achieve an erection.
-While this is an effective option, it is considered only after other treatments have failed and thus requires surgery and recovery time.
+Penile Implants: For those men who are looking for a more permanent fix, penile implants are available.
+The surgical procedure involves implanting a device into the penis that is inflated or otherwise used to make an erection.
+Although this is a good choice, it is only considered after other therapies have failed and involves surgery and recovery.

 Preventing ED